-Supported On WS,UX

-Option Required None
+Supported on UX WS DOS IN Option Required None

-Keyboard Executable Yes

-Programmable Yes

-In an IFTHEN Yes
+Option Required Non Keyboard Executable Yes Programmable Yes In an IF ...
+THEN ...
+Yes

 This statement will cause the computer to wait approximately the number of seconds specified before executing the next statement.
 Numbers less than 0.001 do not generate a WAIT interval.